Tyler-Hilbert/CUDA-LinearRegression/README.md

 | Making Predictions      | 0.45             | 0.09           |
 | Calculating MSE         | 0.04             | 0.05           |

-### Observations

-- **Setting up GPU Memory** is slightly faster with CUDA, saving about 8 ms.
-- **Calculating Coefficients** is significantly faster with CUDA, achieving the task in about 0.41 ms compared to 1.33 ms with cuBLAS.
-- **Making Predictions** is also more efficient with CUDA, with 0.09 ms versus 0.45 ms for cuBLAS.
-- **Calculating MSE** is slightly faster with cuBLAS, but the difference is minimal.

-This table shows a side-by-side comparison of the task runtimes, allowing for easy visualization of performance differences between cuBLAS and CUDA implementations on the T4 GPU.
-If you need further assistance or more information, feel free to ask!

-### Observations

-- **Setting up GPU Memory** is slightly faster with CUDA.
-- **Calculating Coefficients** is significantly faster with CUDA.
-- **Making Predictions** shows better performance with CUDA.
-- **Calculating MSE** is marginally faster with cuBLAS.

-This table provides a clear and concise comparison of how each task performs using cuBLAS versus CUDA.
-If there's anything else you need or any additional analysis you would like, feel free to ask!

 ## Performance Test (cuBLAS)
 Tested on Google Colab T4 with 820 training points and 204 testing points using CUDA 12.2.
 ![cuBLAS Performance Test](https://raw.githubusercontent.com/Tyler-Hilbert/CUDA-LinearRegression/cf5575b62348c939271295fd0e2cec309fc54636/cuBLAS.png)